-Net trading income/(expense) includes gains and losses arising from sale of financial assets measured at FVPL and financial assets measured at FVOCI in addition to changes in fair value of financial assets measured at FVPL and derivatives including effective portion of fair value hedges.
+Net trading income/(expense) includes gains and losses arising from sale of financial assets measured at FVPL and financial assets measured at FVPL and derivatives including effective portion of fair value hedges.

 Dividend income

 Dividend income is recognised in income when the right to receive payment is established.